-Luck was with us and we made it on time.
-We checked in, paid the overweight baggage fees of US $33.25, IDR 2400, boarded the bus to the plane on the tarmac and we’re on our way for the first leg to Mumbai.
+Luck was with us, and we made it on time.
+We checked in, paid the overweight baggage fees of US $33.25, IDR 2400, boarded the bus to the plane on the tarmac, and we were on our way for the first leg to Mumbai.

 |Sunset in Kanha National Park on a clear evening,|

-We are managing the pace OK thus far and hope we continue to keep up, especially when we won’t have to get up so early for a few days.
+We are managing the pace OK thus far and hope to keep up, especially when we won’t have to get up so early for a few days.

 Tomorrow, at our hotel, the SD card adapter will arrive.
-Once it does, I will be able to upload all the photos from the camera, including those from yet another exciting tiger yesterday morning.
+Once it does, I will upload all the photos from the camera, including those from yet another exciting tiger yesterday morning.